Graphical linux desktop access using NX

 Note: In all other respects these are the same as the standard login servers, but should only be used by users connecting with the NX enterprise client as described below.
 Please do not use them for standard terminal-based SSH connections as this preserves system resources for their intended purpose.

 Download the appropriate version of the NoMachine Enterprise Client from NoMachine.
 This page contains links to several different products.
 The only one you need to install is "NoMachine Enterprise Client".

 Versions are available for Windows, Mac and Linux.
 You may need privileges on your local machine in order to install the software so you may need to ask for help from your local IT helpdesk.

-Note that the "enterprise" edition of the NX client is different to the "standard" edition available from the more publicised download link on the NoMachine website: the standard edition contains additional server components to enable remote access to your own machine: perhaps convenient but not something we would recommend by default.
-The enterprise edition is purely a client to connect to a remote server, which is what we're trying to achieve here to access JASMIN.
+Note that "Nomachine Enterprise Client" is a different application to the "Nomachine Enterprise Desktop" available from the more publicised download link on the NoMachine website, or other applications in the NoMachine suite: the desktop edition contains additional components to enable remote access to your own (e.g. desktop) machine from a remote location: perhaps convenient but not what we are trying to enable for you here.

 Remember to check for updates for the enterprise client to ensure you always have the latest stable version.
 You can configure the application to check for updates (and optionally apply them automatically) by going to Settings / Updates in the menu.

 As you can see from the following videos, the instruction steps below are very similar for Windows / Mac / Linux, once the enterprise client is installed.
 Note that the interface may look slightly different depending on which version number of the client you have installed (we can't promise to keep the videos up to date with every new version, unfortunately!)

 Instructions for v7.x clients: (v6.x clients look slightly different hence slightly different steps, but same concept overall)

 - Open the NX client